- TOP

 [By purpose] The ideal frequency for going to the gym that suits you

-For example, the recommended training frequency and content will vary depending on whether you are trying to lose weight, build muscle, or maintain good health.
+The key to getting the most out of your gym visits is to adjust them based on your individual goals.
+For example, the recommended training frequency and content will vary depending on whether you're trying to lose weight, build muscle, or maintain your health.

 If you are trying to lose weight, eat three times a week

-This frequency allows you to combine strength training and aerobic exercise in a balanced manner, increasing your basal metabolic rate while increasing the calories you burn.
+If your goal is to lose weight or lose weight, going to the gym three times a week is effective.
+This frequency allows you to combine strength training and aerobic exercise in a balanced way, increasing your basal metabolic rate while increasing the calories you burn.
+For example, by creating a cycle of one day of training and one day of rest, you can promote muscle recovery while continuing to burn calories.

-By continuing to train three times a week in a planned manner, you can efficiently burn body fat and build a toned body.
+Taking rest days is important to prevent fatigue from accumulating and to maintain the quality of your training.
+By training three times a week in a planned manner, you can efficiently aim to both burn body fat and build a toned body.

 If you want to build muscle and bulk up, do it 3-4 times a week.

-By training about four times a week, it becomes easier to create a program that divides training into different parts of the body, such as "chest day," "back day," "leg day," and "shoulders and arms day."
+If you're aiming for muscle hypertrophy and a muscular physique, it's recommended that you train three to four times a week.
+To build muscle, it's essential to provide sufficient stimulation to each body part and ensure sufficient rest for super recovery.
+By training about four times a week, it's easier to create a program that divides training into different parts of the body, such as "chest day," "back day," "leg day," and "shoulders and arms day."

 1-2 times a week to maintain health and eliminate lack of exercise

-Even if you only do it once a week, training that uses all the muscles in your body in a balanced manner will help improve blood circulation, relieve stress, and prevent lifestyle-related diseases.
+If your goal is to maintain your health and get rid of a lack of exercise, going to the gym once or twice a week will be enough to get the desired results.
+The important thing is to get into the habit of moving your body within a reasonable range and to continue doing so.
+Even if you only do it once a week, training that uses all the muscles in your body in a balanced way will help improve blood circulation, relieve stress, and prevent lifestyle-related diseases.

 If you're new to the gym, we recommend starting with just two sessions a week.

-If you are a beginner with no training experience and are starting to go to the gym, it is recommended that you start by going twice a week.
+If you are a beginner with no training experience and are starting to go to the gym, it is recommended that you start with going twice a week.
+If you get too excited and try to go multiple times a week from the beginning, you may end up giving up due to excessive muscle pain and fatigue.

 Example of training menu for those attending 3 times a week

-Use this split method as a reference and customize it to suit the parts of your body you want to train and your goals.
+Here we will introduce an example of a typical three-split training menu that many people practice.
+Using this split method as a reference, you can customize it to suit the parts of your body you want to train and your goals.

 Day 1: Upper body (pushing) training